All Episodes

 And all of it was preventable.

-And I'd like to get to the bottom of whether or not our our FBI upper echelon are politicized and using their positions of power in a corrupt fashion.
+And I'd like to get to the bottom of whether or not our FBI upper echelon are politicized and using their positions of power in a corrupt fashion.

 I'd like to know if the Department of Justice is being weaponized.

-So that's all things they can do, and they can get our financial house in order by insisting on fiscal responsibility, and and they need to go back to that too.
+And they can get our financial house in order by insisting on fiscal responsibility.

 I hope that answers your question, Don.